kitnato/neverquest/README.md

 Upon a monster's death, the wilderness level's **progress** is incremented, its remains are looted and the next monster is engaged automatically, unless the character retreats.

-The character will enter a **resting** state once the level is complete and there are no more monsters to fight.
+The character will enter a **resting** state once the level is complete and there are no more monsters to fight, or when they are at the [caravan](#caravan).

 ### Combat mechanics